 Smallism starts with the individual human

-and works with the natural relationships that a person develops
+and works with the natural relationships that a person develops that makes their lives easier and the quality of their services better

 That “An individual has, at the heart of the system, the right to do whatever they wish in their own home, that does not infringe on the rights of anybody else to be left alone” is a fundamental precept of freedom on which Smallism is based, and it includes the right to protect property and life by any reasonable means.

-Personal Privacy: We will look at ideas that imply a great deal of personal involvement in the local community and/or family.
+A note on Personal Privacy: We will look at ideas that imply a great deal of personal involvement in the local community and/or family.
 However, should someone want nothing to do with these in any way whatsoever; they have a minimum obligation to simply pay the annual bill and ask politely to be left alone.

 Binary choices such as personal privacy versus community involvement are essential in a heterogeneous society to ensure that ‘a place is found’ for everyone in the continuum of personality types within a society.